4th ID prepares for convoy to Poland

 |0

-This work, 4th ID prepares for convoy to Poland [Image 1 of 4], is free of known copyright restrictions under U.S. copyright law.
+This work, 4th ID prepares for convoy to Poland, by SGT Jacob Holmes, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT